michaelkosir/terraform-provider-vaultx/README.md

 # Terraform Provider: vaultx

-The [vaultx](https://registry.terraform.io/providers/michaelkosir/vaultx/latest/docs) provider is used to decode Vault root tokens with.
+The [vaultx](https://registry.terraform.io/providers/michaelkosir/vaultx/latest/docs) provider is used to experiment with new Terraform features before they enter the official HashiCorp supported `vault` provider.
+This project is not owned, maintained or supported by HashiCorp.
+Use at your own risk.

 * [Terraform Registry](https://registry.terraform.io/providers/michaelkosir/vaultx/latest/docs)